ericzhao28/ActiveDialogue/ActiveDialogue/datasets/README.md

+# Datasets module

-# Download and annotate data
+## Installing and preprocessing data
+Instructions here borrowed from [GLAD's repository](https://github.com/salesforce/glad).

 This project uses Stanford CoreNLP to annotate the dataset.
 In particular, we use the [Stanford NLP Stanza python interface](https://github.com/stanfordnlp/stanza).